pblazh/tabula/README.md

-# CSVSS - CSV Spreadsheet Language
+# Tabula - CSV Spreadsheet Language

-## What is CSVSS?
+## What is Tabula?

-CSVSS is a command-line tool that lets you transform and manipulate CSV files using a simple scripting language.
+Tabula is a command-line tool that lets you transform and manipulate CSV files using a simple scripting language.
 Think of it as a way to apply Excel-like formulas and calculations to your CSV data from the command line.

-## Why Use CSVSS?
+## Why Use Tabula?

 - **Automate CSV processing** - Perfect for data pipelines and batch operations
 - **Familiar syntax** - Uses spreadsheet-style cell references (A1, B2, etc.)